cimulink/ai-workflow-engine/AG-UI_TECHNICAL_ARCHITECTURE.md

 ### **Question: Are we not creating graphs anymore?**

-**Answer: HYBRID - We use LangGraph internally but wrap it with AG-UI events**
+**Answer: YES - We now use PURE LangGraph with native AG-UI event streaming**

 #### **Current Architecture**